-Because the two plates are stuck in Eventually the locked zone ruptures place at the "locked zone," strain builds and causes a great earthquake.
-The up over time and the North American sudden slip of the two plates displaces Pacific Ocean water upward and creates water rushes in all directions.
+Because the two plates are stuck in place at over the descending Juan de Fuca Plate at a the "locked zone," strain builds up over time rate of approximately 1.5 inches per year. and the North American Plate bulges up.
+Figure 2: The North American Plate rides the two plates displaces Pacific Ocean water upward and creates a tsunami.
+Displaced and uplifted Pacific Ocean water rushes in all directions. up onto the land for several hours.

-Occurrence and Relative Size of Cascadia Subduction Zone Megathrust Earthquakes create this chart came from research that examined the many submarine landslides, only by these great earthquakes (Witter and others, 2011).
-The loose correlation is "the bigger the turbidite, the bigger the
+Figure 3: This chart depicts the timing, frequency, and magnitude of the last 19 great Cascadia Subduction Zone events over the past 10,000 years.
+The most recent event occurred on January 26, 1700.
+The 1700 event is considered to be a "medium sized" event.
+The data used to create this chart came from research that examined the many submarine landslides, known as "turbidites," hat are triggered only by these great earthquakes (Witter and others, 2011).
+The loose correlation is "the bigger the turbidite, the bigger the earthquake."
 Buildings within Tsunami Inundation Zones